octabytes/blog/content/posts/n8n/how-to-install-additional-libraries-for-n8n/index.md

 ---

-[n8n](https://elest.io/open-source/n8n?ref=blog.elest.io) is a popular open\-source workflow automation tool that allows you to automate repetitive tasks and create custom workflows.
+[n8n](https://octabyte.io/open-source/n8n?ref=blog.octabyte.io) is a popular open\-source workflow automation tool that allows you to automate repetitive tasks and create custom workflows.
 However, sometimes you may need to install additional libraries to enhance its functionality.
 In this article, we'll walk you through the steps of how to install additional libraries for n8n using the command line interface (CLI).

 ### Step 1: Add an Environment Variable

 The first step is to add an environment variable.
-You can do this in the .env file in Visual Studio Code (VSCode) or from the Elestio Dashboard \> Update config button.
+You can do this in the .env file in Visual Studio Code (VSCode) or from the OctaByte Dashboard \> Update config button.
 The environment variable you need to add is `NODE_FUNCTION_ALLOW_EXTERNAL=*`.
 This allows you to install additional libraries to n8n.

 ### Step 2: Create a Dockerfile